JanFriske/Figura-KI---Figura-AI/README.md

 In addition to the Tkinter library, Figura-KI could also consider further libraries like PyQt or Kivy for even more features and customization possibilities for designing its user interface.
 These libraries provide advanced widgets and functionalities, such as drag-and-drop support, animations, gesture control, and more, which can contribute to enhancing the user experience further and simplifying user interaction with the system.

-In summary, Figura-KI's architecture is designed to optimally utilize these diverse Python libraries and modules to create a powerful, flexible, and user-friendly AI system.
+In summary, Figura-AI's architecture is designed to optimally utilize these diverse Python libraries and modules to create a powerful, flexible, and user-friendly AI system.
 It's not just capable of performing a wide array of AI functions, but also of combining and coordinating these functions in a way that effectively meets its users' requirements and goals.

-Figura-KI's modular design is further enhanced by the use of Mojo (Modular), a dynamic module system for Python.
+Figura-AI's modular design is further enhanced by the use of Mojo (Modular), a dynamic module system for Python.
 Mojo is fundamentally designed to support the creation, management, and utilization of modular Python software.
 This system aligns perfectly with the architectural design principles of Figura-KI, as it facilitates the dynamic addition, removal, and replacement of modules at runtime.
 This makes Figura-KI a highly adaptable and flexible system, capable of adjusting to changing requirements and conditions.

 Mojo's capability to seamlessly interface with Python and its extensive ecosystem of libraries and modules is a significant advantage for Figura-KI's development.
 The Python compatibility of Mojo allows it to leverage Python's rich library of data processing tools, AI models, and utilities, as well as Python's simplicity and readability, which is a significant advantage when working with complex AI systems.